nielsvanhooy/py-cursus-work/python-beginner/19-working-with-files-en.md

 file.write_text("This is new text.")
 ```
 the thing with write_text is that it will overwrite the file if it already exists.
-now you can do python tricks ofcourse. first read the file.
+now you can use python tricks ofcourse. first read the file.
 then append to the string. and write it back to the file.

 ```python